qkzk/fm/development.md

   - [x] test open file from menu (context ? header ?)
   - [x] in Display::Flagged, open a single file with o, all files with ctrl+o
   - [x] dispatch event according to focus
+  - [x] FIX: changing focus left or right only affects the border.
+Moving does nothing
   - [ ] test everything

 - [x] setting second pane as preview should enable dual pane at the same time